 The Home 150 shares the same look as its bigger siblings.
 It’s not as minimalist as the Sonos One, but approaches that level of anonymity.
-Tucked inside is a mono speaker with two Class-D amplifiers driving a 25mm tweeter and 89mm woofer.
+Tucked inside is a mono speaker with two Class D amplifiers driving a 25mm tweeter and 89mm woofer.

-Around the back is a screw thread for wall-mounting, a ‘Connect’ button for joining the HEOS network: Ethernet socket, USB port, Aux-in and a button for enabling Bluetooth.
+Around the back is a screw thread for wall-mounting, a Connect button for joining the HEOS network: Ethernet socket, USB port, Aux-in and a button for enabling Bluetooth.
 Though it’s mains-powered, the supplied cable is of decent length so you shouldn’t have to worry about being too far from a mains outlet.

-Elsewhere, the Home 150 weighs 1.7kg – fractionally less than the Sonos One despite being taller (187 x 120 x 120 HWD, mm).
+The Home 150 weighs 1.7kg – fractionally less than the Sonos One despite being taller (187 x 120 x 120 HWD, mm).
 It’s a fair-looking effort in the sense that it’s not intended to grab your attention.
 It’s the audio that does the Home 150’s talking.